ramiz4/ngx-multi-level-push-menu/libs/ngx-multi-level-push-menu/README.md

 export class AppModule {}
 ```

 You need to add the RouterModule and define some routes.
-In this example there are defined 4 routes and therefor you need to create 4 components:
+In this example there are defined 4 routes and therefore you need to create 4 components:

 ```bash
 ng g component home && ng g component about-us && ng g component collections && ng g component credits && ng g component page-not-found
 ```

 **NOTE**
 Angular automatically adds the declarations to the AppModule when generating the components.
-You have to remove them from AppModule, if you add them to the following app-routing.module.ts!
+If you organize your routing as shown below, you should remove those declarations from AppModule.

 Edit the generated app-routing.module.ts to this: